-Born in 1947 in Montgomery, Alabama, Democrat Dorothy Tillman is a former alderman (City Council member) of Chicago’s largely black Third Ward.
+Born on May 12, 1947, in Montgomery, Alabama, Democrat Dorothy Tillman is a former alderman (City Council member) of Chicago’s largely black Third Ward.
 Well known for her collection of garish, broad-brimmed hats and her unpredictable behavior — she once brandished a handgun at a City Council meeting — Tillman is also infamous for her revealed record of municipal corruption, her uncompromising views on race, and her professed anti-Americanism.
 Moreover, she is a longtime friend of Barack Obama.

 At the age of 16 in her native Alabama, Tillman began working as an organizer with Martin Luther King, Jr.’s Southern Christian Leadership Conference (SCLC).
 When King decided to shift his operations from the South to Chicago in 1965, Tillman was sent to the city to lay the groundwork for his arrival.

 She struggled with this charge.
 The black and white moral situation in the segregated South, which made organizing relatively easy (if physically dangerous) there, dissolved into gray ambiguity in the North, where racism was more subtle and where a local black power structure was invested in the status quo.
 The confrontational style of Southern activists like Tillman ill-suited Chicago’s black residents, and the reception she received was not a warm one. “[W]e could not find a church pastored by a black minister … that would give the SCLC office space,” Tillman would later complain.
 “Therefore, we ended up with a white pastor.”
 Outraged, Tillman dismissed Chicago’s blacks as “Uncle Toms.”